Who is F.O.A.L.?

 Ron Blanchard

-Ron Blanchard (Board Member)--Born and raised in Port Arthur, Texas, Ron came to Wyoming in the mid 1970’s as a rodeo cowboy after practicing his trade as a pipeline welder.
+Ron Blanchard (Secretary)--Born and raised in Port Arthur, Texas, Ron came to Wyoming in the mid 1970’s as a rodeo cowboy after practicing his trade as a pipeline welder.
 As a member of the Professional Rodeo Cowboy Association, he rode bareback horses for fifteen years.
 In 1975, he worked on the Alaskan pipeline on the North Slope.
 The beauty and wildness of Wyoming called him to settle in Cody.
 Ron, his brother Rick and another friend started Wyoming River Trips in 1978.
 Ron has also worked for Wyoming Game and Fish Wolf Program tracking, monitoring and collaring Northwest Wyoming wolves.
 He is married to Cathy and has a grown son, Jake.
 His family enjoys horseback riding, snowshoeing, backcountry hiking and searching for desert rock art.

 Scott Moore